mstksg/hoppy/README.nix.md

+(**NOTE:** Nix expressions are currently being rewritten; tests and the example bindings aren't buildable via Nix right now.
+Nix expressions are now found in the `nix/` directory.
+You'll want to build either `nix/all-builds.nix` or `nix/tests.nix`.
+This file needs to be updated.)

 Nix expressions are provided to ease building Hoppy within [Nixpkgs](https://nixos.org/nixpkgs), to demonstrate building sample programs, and to run unit tests.
 There is a `default.nix` for each package in the